Mochaul/progfound2-lab/lab_instructions/lab_7/README.md

 7. **For validation of method of diet, status, remove, roar, simply output "There is no (Player)"**
 8. **The dead player can not eat, attack, burn.
 Print "(Player) can not (eat/attack/burn) (target)"**
 9. **Command `diet()` will print all players that has been eaten.
 Print `diet()` contains `diet` attributes of all players.
 The sequence begins printing the `diet` attribute starting from the player who entered the game from the beginning**
-10. **canEat () in test is a method that must be implemented throughout the player, indicating whether a player can eat pther player or not**
+10. **canEat() in test is a method that must be implemented throughout the player, indicating whether a player can eat pther player or not**
 11. **Character changed to Player to be consistent with template**

-#### Beberapa contoh output command
+#### Some example output command

 System.out.println(game1.add("Almarhum", "Human", 0));

-//Almarhum ditambah ke game
+//Almarhum is added to the game

 System.out.println(game1.add("Fooder", "Monster", 0));

-//Fooder ditambah ke game
+//Fooder is added to the game

 System.out.println(game1.add("Mons", "Monster", 50));

-//Mons ditambah ke game
+//Mons is added to the game

 System.out.println(game1.eat("Mons", "Fooder"));

-//Mons memakan Fooder
+//Mons is eating Fooder

-//Nyawa Mons kini 65
+//Mons now have 65 HP

 System.out.println(game1.eat("Mons", "Almarhum"));

-//Mons memakan Almarhum
+//Mons is eating Almarhum

-//Nyawa Mons kini 80
+//Mons now have 80 HP

 System.out.println(game1.diet("Mons"));